FROSTR-ORG/igloo-desktop/MAC_SIGNING_SETUP.md

 # macOS Code Signing and Notarization Setup

-This guide walks through setting up Apple Developer certificates and notarization for Igloo to eliminate the "app is damaged" error on macOS.
+This guide walks through setting up Apple Developer certificates and notarization for Igloo as part of our **dual-layer security architecture**.

+## Security Architecture Overview

+Igloo implements comprehensive release security through two complementary mechanisms:

+1. **GPG Signing (All Platforms)**: Developer-controlled signing for release integrity verification
+2. **macOS Code Signing & Notarization**: Apple-verified signing for macOS compatibility and security

+This setup specifically covers **macOS code signing** to eliminate the "app is damaged" error and ensure seamless installation on macOS.

 ## Prerequisites